Table Of Contents

 Trivia Time

 Did you know Narendra Modi was a tea seller in his youth?
 Born in Vadnagar, Gujarat, young Modi helped his father at a tea stall near a railway station, learning grit and hustle early on.
-That humble start shaped his connect-with-the-people style, making him a leader who feels real to millions!
+That humble start shaped his ‘connect with the people’ style, making him a leader who feels relatable to millions.